shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 So some people will always complain, and while their opinions may have merit, it does not imply the language is not otherwise decent and usable.
-One cannot afford to [completely rewrite](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) the whole codebase in the trendiest language every month or even every year (although gradual conversions are a less suicidal option), so many languages will linger on due to legacy.
+One cannot afford to [completely rewrite](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) the whole codebase in the trendiest language every month or even every year (although gradual conversions are a less suicidal option), so many languages will linger-on due to legacy.

 ### How can I handle several different tasks / events (e.g: replying networking requests) at the same time?